 A large duffel bag includes:

 - Toys, Games, Craft Materials and Other Quiet-Time Activities

 - Free Quarterly Parties (Spring Party, Summer Picnic, Fall Party and Holiday Party)

 - June Kids’ Fishing Day

 - Other Fun Opportunities As They Come Up

 The entire family is welcome to attend.
 There are plenty of activities for patients, siblings and parents, so everyone can enjoy events as a family and network with others who may be on the same journey.

 Hero Bead Program

-BCCN began and now supports the popular Hero Bead program for patients treated at American Family Children’s Hospital.
-Hero Beads let kids and teens with cancer or blood disorders commemorate their personal treatment journey in the form of a string of beads,a simple, visible record of their experience.
+Badger Childhood Cancer Network began and now supports the popular bead collection program for patients treated at the American Family Children’s Hospital.
+Hero Beads let kids/teens with cancer or blood disorders commemorate their personal treatment journey in the form of a string of beads; a simple, tangible record of their experience.
 Each bead represents a specific treatment protocol or special event occurring during a child’s illness journey (blood draws, rounds of chemo, or a birthday on treatment, for example).

-Over time, Hero Beads provide a symbol of each patient’s personal journey, a tangible testament to strength and endurance.
-BCCN’s Hero Beads are our local adaptation of the trademarked Hero Bead program developed by American Childhood Cancer Organization of Maryland.
+Over time, Hero Beads provide a symbol of each patient’s personal journey, a visible testament to strength and endurance.
+Badger Childhood Cancer Network’s Hero Beads are our local adaptation of the trademarked Hero Bead program developed by American Childhood Cancer Organization of Maryland.